shawngraham/eleventy-chirpy-blog-template/content/assessment/index.md

 There is any amount of scholarly literature on the fact that grading and grading practices have an impact on how students learn and how they view the materials they come into contact with.
 Alas, the system we are in requires a letter grade at the end of a course.

 You are in your final year.
 I want this class to be an opportunity for you to swing for the bleachers, to try things out that you might otherwise be inhibited from doing for fear of the impact on your grades if it went wrong ([I have many thoughts on this matter, having written an entire book](https://digitalpressatund.files.wordpress.com/2019/12/failing_gloriously_final.pdf)).
+You don't have to be 'techy' to be part of this class.
+You **do** have to be open about what has worked, what hasn't, and be willing to explore why that is.

-**I value process over product**.
+> **I value process over product**.
 This means, the process of learning (composed of experiences that sometimes work, experiences that sometimes don't) is what I'm after.
 You will notice that the things that you produce in this class are all evidence of your _learning process_.

+At the same time, I expect that you will bring your best game to class: your writing will be correct, scholarly, and appropriate to the task.
+It will demonstrate evidence of thoughtful reflection.
+Punctuation will be used appropriately (and for the love of god, commas are not periods).

+**Ok,** I hear you say, **so can I use some kind of AI tool for my writing?**

+This is a reasonable question, but in the context of what I want you to do here, **it would be inappropriate** to use such tools to create work meant to demonstrate your own thought processes.
+It would also demonstrate that you have largely missed the point of this class.
+Finally, text-generation is quite possibly the least interesting application of AI.
+Don't you want superpowers?

 The assessed parts of this course depend on the following elements (notice that the majority of the focus is on things that might be categorized as 'processual'):

 + scholarly presence (part 1) 40%
 	+ session leader
-	+ free writing
+	+ in-class free writing
 	+ active engagement with discussions
-	+ hands on exercises
+	+ hands-on exercises
 + project (part 2) 40%
 	+ design document (part 2 meeting 2)
 	+ paradata in progress (part 2 meeting 4)